kagisokgwahla/kagisokgwahla/README.md

 - 👋 Hi, I’m @kagisokgwahla
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Cloud Computing
-- 🌱 I’m currently learning Data Visualisation and SQL
+- 🌱 I’m currently learning AWS services
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me kagisokgwahla@icloud.com